kangnurrohman/data-science-portfolio/README.md

    - __Python__

+      - [Covid-19 Analytics](https://github.com/kangnurrohman/data-science-portfolio/blob/main/Data%20Analytics/covid-19-analytics.ipynb): In the analysis of COVID-19 data, the primary focus will be on understanding and monitoring the pandemic situation in various countries.
+In this context, data related to the total number of cases, deaths, recoveries, and active cases will be collected and presented by country.

+         _Personal project | October 2023_

+         _Tools: Pandas and Plotly_

       - [Hotel Booking Analytics](https://github.com/kangnurrohman/data-science-portfolio/blob/main/Data%20Analytics/hotel-booking-analytics.ipynb): This hotel booking analysis constitutes an in-depth investigation of a dataset spanning two years, starting from 2015 to 2017.
 Through a series of steps, including data preprocessing, descriptive statistics, and examining the distribution of guests from various countries, we aim to unearth valuable insights in the hospitality industry.

          _Personal project | October 2023_